 From metal powder characterization, to mechanical testing, and finally to non-destructive testing, Sintavia possesses some of the most advanced additive laboratories in the world.
-These resources have led to the development of 25 proprietary metal parameter sets in Nickel, Copper, Titanium, Aluminum, and refractory metal alloys, while ensuring regular and consistent material quality on customer projects.
+These resources have led to the development of well over 50 proprietary metal parameter sets in Nickel, Copper, Titanium, Aluminum, and refractory metal alloys, while ensuring regular and consistent material quality on customer projects.

 Before any production build, each batch of new powder is analyzed on-site by Sintavia.
 This is a critical step for success.